 The final round interview, however, means you could be up against some stiff competition.
 Solid preparation, including understanding what to expect when you go in for this round, is therefore extremely important.

 There’s no formula for final round interviews, particularly if you’re targeting startups, which may have incredibly varied hiring processes.
 On the one hand, companies may use the final round as a cultural fit interview and chance to get to know potential colleagues, whereas other hiring teams may keep the most difficult technical tasks until the last stage.

-This can make it challenging to know what to to expect, so don’t be afraid to ask.
+This can make it challenging to know what to expect, so don’t be afraid to ask.
 From the company’s perspective, it’s in their best interest to help you perform well (and for them to make an offer)—and this is even more the case if your point of contact is a recruiter, whose performance will often be gauged by successful hires.

 Regardless of who’s facilitating your interview process, if they haven’t given you a good sense of what to expect, simply ask them how your time will be spent during the interview, whether there will be a technical challenge, who you’ll be meeting with, etc.

 It can be easy to get over-confident when you reach the final round, but you should expect that the company is performing the same interview for a few other candidates who are likely just as qualified for the role.

 Even if they’re on your CV and you’ve mentioned them in the past, you may have new interviewers, and even those you’ve already spoken with may have forgotten your qualifications after interviewing dozens of candidates.

-If you stumbled over a question in a past interview, remember what it was and why you struggled with it—and practice it relentlessly before going in again.
-In many cases, companies will use the final round (at least in part) to poke at your weak points, so covering those bases is an important part of your preparation.
+If you stumbled over a question in a past interview, remember what it was and why you struggled with it.
+Practice it relentlessly before going in again.
+In many cases, companies use the final round, partly to poke at your weak points, so covering those bases is an important part of your preparation.

-Importantly, your final interview is also your last chance to interview the company in order to determine whether the role would be a good fit for your personality and skills.
+Importantly, your final interview is also your last chance to interview the company.
+Use it to determine whether the role would be a good fit for your personality and skills.